mobiledgex/edge-cloud/metrics-exporter/README.md

 In addition to the above values `cluster` tag is added to each measurement with the name of a cluster.
 Per-pod metrics are collected and stored in `crm-appinst` measurement in `clusterstats` database.
 The following metrics are collected:
    - `cpu` - CPU utilization of this pod as a percentage of total available CPU
-   - `mem` - current memeory footprint of a given pod in bytes
+   - `mem` - current memory footprint of a given pod in bytes
    - `disk` - filesystem usage for a given pod
    - `sendBytes` - tx traffic rate averaged over 1 minute for a given pod
    - `recvBytes` - rx traffic rate averaged over 1 minute for a given pod